git-for-windows/git-for-windows.github.io/How-to-participate.md

 # Help users

-On [the mailing list](http://groups.google.com/group/git-for-windows) or on [the issue tracker](https://github.com/git-for-windows/git/issues), help is always welcome.
+In [Git for Windows' discussions](https://github.com/git-for-windows/git/discussions/) or on [the issue tracker](https://github.com/git-for-windows/git/issues), help is always welcome.

 # Add documentation